wearefrank/ladybug/README.md

 See [release notes](RELEASES.md).

 Feedback
 ========

 For bug reports and feature requests create a new issue at <https://github.com/wearefrank/ladybug/issues>.
 Ladybug is developed and maintained by [WeAreFrank!](https://wearefrank.nl/).
-Contact us at <https://wearefrank.nl/contact>
+Contact us at <https://wearefrank.nl/en/contact>
-(is in Dutch) or email to info@wearefrank.nl.
+or email to info@wearefrank.nl.

 Ladybug online demo
 ===================